MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/migration-upgrade/update-guide.md

 This section summarizes the process of updating your Finance and Operations implementation to the latest service update.
 For the sake of example, the description assumes you are updating from version 10.0.7 to 10.0.11.

-This phase is divided into 2 tracks that can happen in parallel.
+This phase is divided into two tracks that can happen in parallel.

 - Track 1: Updating your runtime environments.
 - Track 2: Updating your development environments.